Uskovnica: History

-On November 11th 1944 500 Germans attacked the Jesenice-Bohinj partisan troops settled at Uskovnica.
-The partisans escaped after short shooting.
-Janez Oblak (44), a permanent Uskovnica resident, was shot by German soldiers at the entrance into his house and thrown into flames.
-A monument to 4 victims of Uskovnica has been set close to the abandoned sirarna (cheese cottage).
-German troops burnt 150 cottages, stalls and haybarns at Uskovnica and took away 40 cows and oxen.
+On November 11, 1944, 500 Germans attacked the Jesenice-Bohinj Partisan troops stationed at Uskovnica.
+The Partisans escaped after a short engagement.
+Janez Oblak (age 44), who lived at Uskovnica, was shot by German soldiers at the entrance to his house and thrown into the flames.
+A monument to four victims killed at Uskovnica has been installed close to the abandoned cheesery.
+German troops burned 150 cottages, stalls, and haybarns at Uskovnica, and they took away 40 cows and oxen.